brianbraatz/brianbraatz.github.io/content/post/Articles/_____new9999/Evolution of DDoS Attacks.md

 **Blaster** contained the message in your code: “I just want to say I love you San!”
 (We still do not know who San is) and added, “Billy Gates, why do you make this possible?
 Stop making money and fix your software “.\
 """"

+Blaster hit us hard.. it took- literally- several days to get to a point where we had working laptops and working servers..

+Blaster was VERY infectious..
+And when it hit your computer it slowed to a crawl making removing the virus take forever..  it would spread on  a network very quickly...

 Blastor was a **self-replicating worm** that spread **via an unpatched Windows vulnerability**.

 🔴 **Blaster’s impact:**